mhprompt/mhprompt.github.io/_posts/2017-11-03-our-own-worst-enemy.md

 excerpt_separator: <!--more-->
 ---

 So, I (am fairly certain) I have ADHD.
 Why?
 Because I started this blog post about 10 times over ~four~ five weeks and written already about five to ten or more THOUSAND words, some deleted, some living in the 3 different drafts some living only in my head.
 Today, I sat down at 13:30 to polish this and get something written.
-It's now 15:30 and I am just starting. <a href = '#footnote1'>[1]</a>
+It's now 15:30 and I am just starting.
+[1][footnote1]</a>

 Of course, in all that time I could have even gotten help for the problem!
 Just find a doctor.
 Or as I take it: